 Recent news that thousands of fuel rods are being removed from Fukushima has raised a lot of questions and concerns across the globe.
 Is the extraction safe or is this the beginning of Armageddon?
-Does TEPCO really have the expertise to do this and are the oversight mechanisms credible.
-Add to this our speculation relative to the long term ramifications of Fukushima on our food supply, our health, and the health of future generations and we have cause for worry.
+Does TEPCO really have the expertise to do this and are the oversight mechanisms credible?
+Add to this our speculation relative to the long-term ramifications of Fukushima on our food supply, our health, and the health of future generations and we have cause for worry.

 In early 2012, a year after a massive tsunami severely damaged the Fukushima Daiichi Nuclear Power Plant, I connected with Joy Thompson who, along with her husband Randall, worked as health physicists during the Three Mile Island clean-up.
-With this latest news about the extraction of the fuel rods, I felt it was time to once again reach out to Joy and get her assessment and opinion on the long term affect of Fukushima to the environment and to humanity.
+With this latest news about the extraction of the fuel rods, I felt it was time to once again reach out to Joy and get her assessment and opinion on the long term effect of Fukushima to the environment and to humanity.

 Joy was gracious in providing some thought-provoking answers.
 Not the answers I hope for or wanted, but answers none-the-less.

 What Does the Defueling of Fukushima Mean to Us?